awsdocs/aws-global-accelerator-dev-guide/doc_source/about-endpoints-endpoint-weights.md

 If there are no healthy endpoints in an endpoint group that have a weight greater than zero, Global Accelerator tries to failover to a healthy endpoint with a weight greater than zero in another endpoint group\.
 For this failover, Global Accelerator ignores the traffic dial setting\.
 So if, for example, an endpoint group has a traffic dial set to zero, Global Accelerator still includes that endpoint group in the failover attempt\.

-If Global Accelerator doesn't find a healthy endpoint with a weight greater than zero after trying three additional endpoint groups \(that is, three AWS Regions\), it routes traffic to a random endpoint in the endpoint group that is closest to the client\.
+If Global Accelerator doesn't find a healthy endpoint with a weight greater than zero after trying the three closest endpoint groups \(that is, AWS Regions\), it routes traffic to a random endpoint in the endpoint group that is closest to the client\.
 That is, it *fails open*\.

 Note the following:
 + The endpoint group chosen for failover might be one that has a traffic dial set to zero\.